I am delighted to welcome you to the Legal Ethics Training Programme, organized by White & Case with the Law Faculty of GIMPA and Fordham Law School.

 The four-day training program, embraces such areas as regulation of the legal profession, lawyer-client relations, proper screening and engagement of clients, conflicts of interests, confidentiality and disclosure to anti-corruption, corporate social responsibility and pro bono legal assistance.

 This course is practical rather than academic.
-It does not examine philosophical or moral grounds of professional ethics, but illustrates how the ethical rules are implemented in commercial law practice in Ghana and globally.
+It does not examine philosophical or moral grounds of professional ethics, but illustrates how the ethical rules are implemented in commercial law practice in Rwanda and globally.

 Training is highly interactive, so students have plenty of opportunities to talk to trainers, to analyze cases derived from legal practice.

-Ernest Kofi Abotsi is the Dean of the Faculty of Law at the Ghana Institute of Management and Public Administration (GIMPA).
+Ernest Kofi Abotsi was the Dean of the Faculty of Law at the Ghana Institute of Management and Public Administration (GIMPA).
 Mr. Abotsi also maintains a legal practice and has a wealth of experience in advising clients especially in corporate law and governance... read more

 Jennifer Paradise is General Counsel of White & Case and advises W&C lawyers on issues relating to professional responsibility multi-jurisdictional practice and regulatory compliance...read more